Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Exact solutions

+where $\{k_{P1},...,k_{PN}\}$ is a set of quasimomenta, $P$ describes a particular permutation of these numbers and $A(P)$ denotes the permutation-dependent coefficients.
+For $N=3$, for instance, the Bethe ansatz will be given by \citep{Takahashi1999OneDimensional}

-Formally, the three-particle bosonic problem is simply an extension of the $N=2$ case described above.
+where again we are assuming a particular domain $x_1<x_2<x_3$.
+Formally, the three-particle bosonic problem in a homogeneous potential is simply an extension of the $N=2$ case described above.
 However, it is also an important example of a minimal model where integrability is explicitly manifested \citep{Jimbo1989YB}.
+In Fig. \ref{fig:3bodyscattering} we see a sketch of the planes that characterize the contact-interacting three-body problem in 1D, as well as the possible particle orderings on the ring.

-The coefficients $A_{abc}$ corresponding to the wave function for $N=3$ respect six relations analogous to that of Eq. \eqref{n2conds} \citep{Takahashi1999OneDimensional}.
-They can be transformed into one another through the action of $Y_{ab}=-(k_a-k_b+ic)/(k_a-k_b-ic)$, a set of objects that in turn obey
+The coefficients $A_{abc}$ corresponding to the wave function for $N=3$ respect six relations analogous to that of Eq. \eqref{n2conds}.
+They can be transformed into one another through the action of $K_{ab}=-(k_a-k_b+ic)/(k_a-k_b-ic)$, a set of objects that in turn obey

 Quite remarkably, this expression guarantees the existence of an exact solution and also holds for the $N$-body problem.
-In the three-body regime, it is the most elementary example of a Yang-Baxter equation \citep{Yang1991Braid,Batchelor2016YBExperiments}, a relation that can be physically understood as a pairwise factorization of interactions in the system.
-Since the operators $Y$ permutate the quasimomentum values, the Yang-Baxter equation can be interpreted as a condition of nondiffraction, meaning that the sets of incoming and outgoing quasimomenta in scattering events are the same \citep{Mcguire1964Exactly,sutherland2004}.
+In the three-body regime, it is the most elementary example of a Yang-Baxter equation \citep{Jimbo1989YB,Yang1991Braid,Batchelor2016YBExperiments}, a relation that can be physically understood as a pairwise factorization of interactions in the system.
+Since these operators permute the momentum values, the Yang-Baxter equation can be interpreted as a condition of non-diffraction, meaning that the sets of incoming and outgoing quasimomenta in scattering events are the same \citep{Mcguire1964Exactly,sutherland2004, lamacraft_2013}.
 The Yang-Baxter relations are also respected by the transfer matrices in two-dimensional lattice models \citep{Baxter1972Vertex}, and other interpretations of this equation exist in different domains (see, for instance \citep{Vind2016ExperimentYB,Batchelor2016YBExperiments}).
 A set of operators obeying the Yang-Baxter equation is generally a signature of integrability in many-body systems \citep{Batchelor2014Integrability}.
-A precise definition of the concept of quantum integrability, however, still remains a point of debate \citep{Caux2011Integrability}, and one typically needs to treat systems on a case by case basis with regards to questions of quantum integrability.
+A precise definition of the concept of quantum integrability, however, still remains a point of debate \citep{Caux2011Integrability}, and one typically needs to treat systems on a case by case basis with regard to questions of quantum integrability.